Meatpackers deny workers benefits for COVID-19 deaths, illnesses

 MASS INFECTIONS, LITTLE COMPENSATION

-The U.S. Occupational Safety and Health Administration (OSHA) said on Sept.
-11 that it had cited JBS for failing to protect workers at the Greeley plant from the virus.
+The US Occupational Safety and Health Administration (OSHA) said on Sep 11 that it had cited JBS for failing to protect workers at the Greeley plant from the virus.
 OSHA cited Smithfield this month for failing to protect workers at its Sioux Falls, South Dakota, plant, where the agency said nearly 1,300 workers contracted the coronavirus and four died.

 Smithfield and JBS said the citations had no merit because they concerned conditions in plants before OSHA issued COVID-19 guidance for the industry.
 OSHA said it stands by the citations.